spydra-tech/fabric-debugger/README.md

 #### 4. I've installed the extension and started the local fabric network also.
 When I submit a transaction in the .fabric file, I get an error "Start the Network or Start Debugging(F5) before submitting a transaction to Fabric"

 Even though the local fabric network is started, in order for you to submit a transaction defined in the .fabric file, the Chaincode has to be started in Debug mode.
 Press F5 or select the Run and Debug button from the [Run view](https://code.visualstudio.com/docs/editor/debugging#_run-view) to start debugging.

+#### 5. When I start debugging the Chaincode, I get the error "error starting chaincode: ccid must be specified"

+This usually means that the Chaincode that you are trying to debug is developed using the Fabric [External Chaincode as a Service](https://hyperledger-fabric.readthedocs.io/en/latest/cc_service.html) model.
+Stop debugging, set the property "isCaas":true in the .vscode/launch.json file and start debugging again.

+#### 6. When I start debugging the Chaincode, I get a message "You don't have an extension for debugging 'JSON with Comments'"

+This typically means that the launch.json file is not created.
+Create the launch settings file as mentioned [here](#quick-start), select the code file that contains the entry point for the Chaincode and start debugging again.